LTU-Actor/Route-Yolov8/README.md

 # ROS YOLOv8 Object Detection Package

 This ROS package utilizes YOLOv8 for real-time object detection in images received from a camera topic.
-The package is designed to detect specific objects, such as stop signs, tires, and pedestrians, based on user requests.
+The package is designed to detect specific objects, such as stop signs, tires, simulated potholes, and pedestrians, based on user requests.
+The package implements EasyOCR for differentiating between fake stop signs from real stop signs.
+The package can also display a mask to highlight an orange vest on a pedestrian.

 ## Prerequisites